 Crack is sold in a crystalline form and is most commonly smoked through a pipe.
 Whether an individual is using cocaine in its powder or crystalline form, the chemical makeup cocaine is highly addictive.
 Individuals who use this substance are at risk for serious short and long term effects of cocaine.

-Cocaine abuse and addiction lead to numerous biological and psychological consequences.
+Cocaine use and addiction lead to numerous biological and psychological consequences.
 So, it’s important for people who are struggling to reach out for help.
-A detox program for cocaine addiction can help people to gain and maintain freedom from substance abuse in their lives.
+A detox program for cocaine addiction can help people to gain and maintain freedom from substance dependence in their lives.

 Cocaine Addiction and the Brain